Zymbit-Docs/docs/content/bootware/zbcli/_index.md

 ---

 -----
-zbcli is a standalone binary executable for carrying out all necessary Bootware installation and configuration tasks.
+zbcli is a standalone binary executable for carrying out all necessary Bootware® installation and configuration tasks.

 #### Usage: zbcli \<Command\>